 A summary is shown next.

 An important guideline already mentioned above, is that as a consequence of its physical dynamics, the horse’s mouth, head and neck positions are in constant movement.
-Expressed in another way, this means that they are never fixed.
+This means that they are never fixed.
+By extension, this means that the rider’s hands must be continually responsive

 The rider’s hands are at the other end of the reins.
 They are the reverse side of this same coin, which means that they too, can or should never be fixed.
 They will vary as a result of the many different conditions mentioned above.